nishant05gaurav/nishant05gaurav/README.md

 # 💫 About Me:

+Hi, I am Nishant Gaurav, a freshman pursuing Computer Science from LNCT, Bhopal.
+I am an avid learner and a tech enthusiast.

 👯 I’m looking to collaborate on: Web Development<br>🌱 I’m currently learning: C++ and Operating Systems<br>💬 Ask me about: C/C++, Web Development, and CSE fundamentals.